roziscoding/telegram-mcp/README.md

 **Option A: Using Docker Compose (Recommended for Local Use)**

 This method uses the `docker-compose.yml` file and automatically reads your credentials from a `.env` file.
+It also includes the MCP Inspector for easy testing and debugging.

 1.  **Create `.env` File:** Ensure you have a `.env` file in the project root containing your `TELEGRAM_API_ID`, `TELEGRAM_API_HASH`, and `TELEGRAM_SESSION_STRING` (or `TELEGRAM_SESSION_NAME`).
 Use `.env.example` as a template.
 2.  **Run Compose:**